ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 This will create the `export.parquet` file in a working directory.

 ### ClickHouse and Parquet data types
 ClickHouse and Parquet data types are mostly identical but still [differ a bit](/docs/en/interfaces/formats.md/#data-types-matching-parquet).
-For example, ClickHouse will import Parquets' `TIME` type as UInt32 by default ([time.parquet file](assets/time.parquet)):
+For example, ClickHouse will export `DateTime` type as a Parquets' `int64`.
+If we then import that back to ClickHouse, we're going to see numbers ([time.parquet file](assets/time.parquet)):

 ```sql
 SELECT * FROM file('time.parquet', Parquet);